-Use conditions to specify how to edit and deploy configurations.
+Use conditions to specify how to edit and activate configurations.
 This allows you to add logic to any basic configuration object in a service.
 When you assign a condition to an object in your service, you are wrapping the object in a VCL if-statement.
 If the condition is met, then the object is used when processing an end-user request.

 Before you begin